khaveesh/DAA-DoubleHelix/README.md

 We have to prove that by using the following algoritm we get the maximum sum.

-Since the elements in both the lists are ordered in non-decreasing order, we can predict where the elements from both the lists will attain equality i.e. intersection points.
+Since the elements in both the lists are ordered in strictly increasing order, we can predict where the elements from both the lists will attain equality i.e. intersection points.

 - When _a_~i~ < _b_~i~: This implies that _a_~i~ must increase to become equal to _b_~i~.
 Thus we add _a_~i~ to sum1 because it is on the path to the next intersection point and traverse to the next element in the first list.